-School began in the basement of the Congregational Church with Clara Blonde as principal and instructor of grades 5, 6, and 7.
+The school began in the basement of the Congregational Church with Clara Blonde as principal and instructor of grades 5, 6, and 7.
 The lower grades were taught by Mrs. Davis.
-By September it was evident that more space would be needed, so St. Bridget’s church basement became an additional school room.
+By September it was evident that more space would be needed, so St. Bridget’s church basement became an additional schoolroom.

 In 1917 four rooms in the school basement were ready, but it wasn’t until 1921, that the high school rooms above it were finished.
 However, by 1917 ten students were ready to enter high school.
 Lack of a high school necessitated their attendance at neighboring schools such as Plaza and even Minot.
 Five members of the Colclough family graduated from Minot High, and Florence then retuned to Parshall to teach, beginning a career that lasted 41 years.